Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 21. Praia de Faro

-The central coast of the Algarve, where you will find the most popular small towns and beach resorts, offers smaller waves which can be great for beginners if the conditions are right.
+The central coast of the Algarve, where you will find the most popular small towns and beach resorts, offers smaller waves, which can be great for beginners if the conditions are right.

-Praia de Faro is a great option if you want to rent a house by the beach and try surfing since the beach breaks offer many possibilities for surfers.
+Praia de Faro is a great option if you want to rent a house by the beach and try surfing, since the beach breaks offer many possibilities for surfers.

-The Best Surfing sites in Portugal | Azores Archipelago
+The Best Surfing Sites in Portugal | Azores Archipelago

 The Azores archipelago is another popular surfing destination in Portugal, with the possibility of not only going surfing but windsurfing and kitesurfing as well.

-22. Island of Sao Miguel
+22. Island of São Miguel

-You can find good waves on the island of Sao Miguel, especially if there are big swells as it is more sheltered than others like Terceira Island, where there are almost always waves due to its exposure.
+You can find good waves on the island of São Miguel, especially if there are big swells, as it is more sheltered than others like Terceira Island, where there are almost always waves due to its exposure.

 Unlike the rest of the country, the best times for surfing in the Azores are between July and September, although spring is a good time to escape to a warm place with plenty of waves to discover.